patie229/DBMS_02/README.md

 about where optimisation effort should be directed?

 > *Your answer:*
+>
+The installation step is much slower (about 5–10× longer), so optimisation should focus on avoiding repeated installations (e.g., using caching).

 **Question 6.2:** Download `schema.svg` from the Release page and compare it to the `schema.svg` you rendered locally with `plantuml -tsvg schema.puml`.